 This will typically involve a downpayment, after which the supplier will do an on-site inspection of your building and surrounding sun-blocking obstacles to fine-tune the plan.
 A permit application and fee will be submitted to the City of Evanston with an electrical inspection by the City following completion of the installation.
 Federal tax credits can be applied in your tax filing for the applicable tax year.
 Work with your installer to claim your SRECs.
 Typically you will get a check in year 1 for the net present value of 15 years of SRECs that will cover around one-third of the up front costs of a solar system.

-If your roof doesn’t get year-round sun, or you don’t have your own roof, you will soon be able to participate in creating clean energy by banding together with others in our community and subscribing to a solar farm.
-Stay tuned.
+If your roof doesn’t get year-round sun or you live in an apartment building, you can still help create clean energy by subscribing to community solar, banding together with other Evanston community members and subscribing to a solar farm.

-When programs become available, check out and compare their agreement terms.
+Check out and compare available program agreement terms.
 Here are some questions to ask: